 For this lesson:

 You need to have the following applications installed on your development machine.
-Please, visit the software developer page to get instructions about how to obtain it.
+Please, visit the developers' website to get instructions about how to obtain it.

 You will also need Toradex hardware and computer on the same network.